 This section includes an assessment of potential effects to flora and fauna, as well as identifies and documents biological issues of concern, including the presence of any taxa State or federally listed as threatened or endangered, candidate species for listing, or sensitive habitats, including designated critical habitat.
 This assessment describes the potential effects of implementing the Honoapi'ilani Highway Improvements Project (the Project) on flora and fauna and conservation measures for avoidance and minimization of possible effects that may be considered for inclusion into the planning and design phase for sensitive species and habitats present in the project area.
-A more detailed description of the flora, fauna, and other biological communities within the project area can be found in Appendix 3.10, which provides additional information to support this evaluation.
+The potential synergistic and additive effects of climate change on flora and fauna are also described.
+A more detailed description of the flora, fauna, and other biological communities within the project area can be found in Appendix 3.10.1, which provides additional information to support this evaluation.